Do you have a room that gets hot but doesn’t have any windows?

 While the absence of a window does limit your options when it comes to cooling, all hope is not lost.

-If you want to know how to cool down a room without windows, this post was written for you.
+If you want to know how to cool a room with no windows, then this post was written for you.

-Below, you’ll find the most comprehensive list of ways for how to cool a room with no windows.
+Below, you’ll find the most comprehensive list of ways for how to cool down a room without windows.

 While some of these methods do recommend the use of various types of air conditioners, others include tricks you may not have expected.